Costume and Prop Building Basics

 Blueprints

-The next thing I like to do is make Blueprints of the actual item to be made.
-This helps me keep the size of the costume or prop from ending up too small or too large when I finish with it, and the blueprint ensures my vision stays true.
-Lately I've been making 1:1 scale drawing of my fullsize costumes on large sheets of brown craftpaper.
-These 1:1 blueprints have actually speed up my creation of the costumes because I am not second guessing how large a particular item on a costume needs to be.
+The next thing I recommend everyone to do is make Blueprints of the actual item to be made.
+This helps keep the size of the costume or prop from ending up too small or too large when I finish with it, and the blueprint ensures your vision stays true.
+Lately I've been making 1:1 scale drawing of my full-size costumes on large sheets of brown craft-paper.
+These 1:1 blueprints have actually sped up my creation time of the costumes because I am not second guessing how large a particular item on a costume needs to be.
 I just whip out the ruler and measure the 1:1 blueprint.

 Sewing

 When doing Sewing work I always keep a sewing reference book handy.
 "The New Sewing Essentials (Singer Sewing Reference Library) is excellent as is The Vogue/Butterick Step-By-Step Guide to Sewing Techniques and the Reader's Digest Complete Guide to Sewing.
 Buy a sewing book if you are going to sew anything from a pattern.
-Pattern instructions expect you to know the terminology like MITER, EASE-INTO and NAP when you buy that $9.99 pattern from the store.
+Store bought pattern instructions expect you to know terminology like: MITER, EASE-INTO and NAP.

 Adhesives